pranaydutta89/console-logger/README.md

  Browser compatibility:

  IE 6+(6-7 don't have console but still you can send logs) <br/>
- All other browser's that support > ECMAscript 3.
+ All other browser's that support >= ECMAScript 3.

  Note: